DDI-0/Trivium-Core/README.md

 # FPGA-Based Stream Cipher Implementation

-A cryptographically secure hardware implementation of the Trivium stream cipher algorithm built on an FPGA platform, integrating with a True Random Number Generator (TRNG).
+A cryptographically secure hardware implementation of the Trivium stream cipher algorithm built on an FPGA, integrating with a True Random Number Generator (TRNG).

 ## Overview